Ahmed-Memni/stage/README.md

 ## Features

 - **Log Parsing:** Scans input log files to detect specific patterns and extract important log entries.
+- **Filtering Logic:** Allows users to filter logs by selectable criteria such as timestamps, functions, and protocols to customize the view.
 - **Change Detection:** Shows only changes in the logs to highlight meaningful transitions.
 - **Mode Change Identification:** Detects system mode changes such as sleep and shutdown and reflects them in the output.
 - **Duplicate Filtering:** Removes duplicate log entries to keep the analysis clean and focused.